johnsonjoshua16/Quantyze/README.md

 ## Contact

 All Rights Reserved under Mr Joshua Johnson (@joshuajohnsonnn)
-Machine Learning Trainee and Python Developer.
+Data Science Trainee and Python Developer.
 London, UK.

 Feel free to open an issue or submit a pull request if you'd like to contribute or suggest improvements!